 - Spoon half the batter into the bottom of the pan and spread to edges.

-- In a small bowl, mix brown sugar and nuts and sprinkle evenly over top of batter, then spoon the rest of the batter over top of cake, using a spatula or offset spatula to carefully and evenly cover the streusel topping.
+- In a small bowl, mix brown sugar, cinnamon and nuts and sprinkle evenly over top of batter, then spoon the rest of the batter over top of cake, using a spatula or offset spatula to carefully and evenly cover the streusel topping.